Webhooks Overview

 - You want to avoid polling / batch updates

-- You need real-time / just-in-time updates on changes to data
+- You need event-based updates on changes to data

 However using webhooks does come with some additional considerations, most especially as an information consumer you’ll need to be prepared to process webhook events in an on-demand, ad-hoc basis, which is potentially more complex than processing less infrequent batch queries.